Erinnerungsort Ihnestrasse (Ihnestrasse Memorial)

-The project team currently includes the historian Dr. Manuela Bauche (project director), the historically oriented political scientist Volker Strähle (free research associate), and the political scientists Mika Kößler and Sarah John as student assistants.
+The project team currently includes the historian Dr. Manuela Bauche (head of project), the historically oriented political scientist Volker Strähle (freelance research associate), and the political scientists Sarah Vera John as student assistants and Mika Kößler as freelance assistant.
 Dr. des.
 Kerstin Stubenvoll was a researcher in the project from April 2021 until August 2022.
 Danna Marshall was part of the project team as a student assistant from 2020 until 2023.

 Room 217